Diphtheria, tetanus and whooping cough combination vaccines

 Diphtheria, tetanus and whooping cough (pertussis) combination vaccines help protect you against the following diseases:

-- Diphtheria - commonly causes a thick membrane to grow in the throat restricting breathing and also leads to infection of the blood
+- Diphtheria - commonly causes a thick membrane to grow in the throat restricting breathing and can damage the body’s tissues, such as the heart and nerves.

-- Tetanus - causes stiffness and paralysis in the jaw and breathing muscles leading to severe muscle spasms.
+- Tetanus - causes stiffness in the muscles of the body, affecting the jaw and causes severe muscle spasms which can affect breathing.

-Whoopingcough (pertussis) - causes episodes of severe coughing with vomiting and low air supply to the brain during coughing fits.
+- Whooping cough (pertussis) - causes episodes of severe coughing, causing difficulty with breathing and oxygen supply to the brain.

 Combination vaccines available